 You get the drift.

-Anyway, yes, some of the movies are old, thankfully nostalgic cinephiles, such as myself, adore clinging to the past!
-I rattled the ol' memory cage around and kicked out some bolts, some rust and a list of ten great family movies.
+Anyway, yes, some of the movies are old.
+Thankfully nostalgic cinephiles, such as myself, adore clinging to the past!
+I rattled the ol' memory cage around and kicked out a few bolts, some rust and a list of ten great family movies.
 And I took it very seriously.
 Very seriously, indeed.
 You see, I was always struck by a quote from late film critic Roger Ebert in his 1995 review for, “A Little Princess,” -- “Unlike the insipid devices of most family films ... (“A Little Princess”) ... understands that children take stories very seriously indeed, and that all stories are really about the uncertain place of the child in the mysterious world of adults.”

 Well said, Mr. Ebert.
 Thank you for all the reviews and all the words.
 Your writing is missed.
-And so, I tried to put together a list of stories about the uncertain place of the child in the mysterious world of adults.
-And now, my list of great family movies, presented alphabetically:
+And so, with that in mind I put together a list of stories about the uncertain place of the child in the mysterious world of adults.

 A Little Princess (1995): A Little Princess tells the story of young Sara Crewe who lives with her father in India.
 When her father feels duty bound to enlist with the British to fight in WWI, Sara is consigned to a servant’s life at the very same New York City boarding school her late mother attended.
 The film effectively juggles light fantasy with harsh realities such as poverty, abuse and parental loss.
 The movie is smart and refuses to pander to the audience, taking itself, and the young heroine -- as Ebert notes in the above quote -- very seriously.
 As a side note, the director of the film, Alfonso Cuarón, goes on to make the only great Harry Potter film, Prisoner of Azkaban as well as the exceptional (for adults) sci-fi drama, Children of Men.